How to buy cheap perfume and aftershave

 One of the most well-known fragrance stores on the high street is The Perfume Shop (not to be confused with The Fragrance Shop!).

-Although you can often find the best perfume deals online, it is pretty tricky to know whether a fragrance will be right for you until you've smelled it.
-So, if you're keen to buy perfume or aftershave in person, The Perfume Shop is a great choice.
+Although you can often find the best perfume deals online, it's tricky to know whether a fragrance will be right for you until you've smelled it.
+If you're keen to buy perfume or aftershave in person, The Perfume Shop is a great choice.

 They do have some good savings on perfumes and aftershave.
 But, you could potentially find products with bigger discounts at The Fragrance Shop or Fragrance Direct.